Introduction

 • The Customer Investment Profile: The financial and non-financial facts a registered representative (rep) must make reasonable efforts to gather, and why refusing to share information limits what the rep can recommend

-• FINRA Rule 2111 (Suitability): The three-layer test (reasonable-basis, customer-specific, quantitative) and the investment-profile factors listed in Rule 2111(a)
+• The Suitability Framework: The three-layer test (reasonable-basis, customer-specific, quantitative) and the investment-profile factors required by the FINRA suitability rule

-• Hold Recommendations and Strategy Recommendations: Why a "stay in that fund" comment is itself a recommendation, and which educational safe harbors fall outside Rule 2111
+• Hold Recommendations and Strategy Recommendations: Why a "stay in that fund" comment is itself a recommendation, and which educational safe harbors fall outside the suitability rule

-• The Institutional-Customer Exemption (Rule 2111(b)): When a $50 million customer affirmatively exercising independent judgment waives customer-specific suitability
+• The Institutional-Customer Exemption: When a $50 million customer affirmatively exercising independent judgment waives customer-specific suitability

-• Regulation Best Interest (SEA Rule 15l-1): The four obligations (Disclosure, Care, Conflict of Interest, Compliance) that apply to recommendations to retail customers
+• Regulation Best Interest (Reg BI): The four obligations (Disclosure, Care, Conflict of Interest, Compliance) that apply to recommendations to retail customers

-• Form CRS (SEA Rule 17a-14): The relationship summary, its page limits, the five required sections, and the delivery triggers for new and existing retail investors
+• Form CRS: The relationship summary, its page limits, the five required sections, and the delivery triggers for new and existing retail investors

-• FINRA Rule 2214 (Investment Analysis Tools): The required written narrative disclosures and the 10-business-day filing and access obligations
+• The Investment-Analysis-Tool Rule: The required written narrative disclosures and the 10-business-day filing and access obligations

-• MSRB Rule G-19: The municipal-securities suitability parallel that governs 529 plans, Local Government Investment Pools (LGIPs), and Achieving a Better Life Experience (ABLE) accounts
+• The MSRB Municipal-Suitability Rule: The municipal-securities suitability parallel that governs 529 plans, Local Government Investment Pools (LGIPs), and Achieving a Better Life Experience (ABLE) accounts

 Why This Matters